thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 |Hide sensitive data from groups who should not see it.|In a report with customer details, hide potential customers (those who have not yet completed their purchase) from everyone except the sales group.|
 |Filter tables to reduce their size, so that only the relevant data is visible.|Reduce the number of rows that appear in a very large table of baseball players, so that players who are no longer active are not shown except to historians.|
 |Enable creation of a single pinboard or visualization, which can display different data depending on the group who is accessing it.|Create one sales pinboard that shows only the sales in the region of the person who views it.
 This effectively creates a personalized pinboard, depending on the viewer's region.|

+If there is RLS on a table, any join coming out of it is effectively a left-outer join.

 ## RLS and administrators